 AppTapp, the developer team behind Installer 5, has finally released the first public beta of its anticipated Cydia alternative.
 Here’s how you can download and install Installer 5.1 on your iPhone, iPad, and iPod touch.

 Table of Contents

-Installer 5 is an all-new package manager for jailbroken devices running iOS 10, 11 or 12.
+Installer 5.1 is an all-new package manager for jailbroken devices running iOS 14 and 13.
 It is developed by the AppTapp Developer team headed by Sammy Guichelaar.

 The fifth iteration of Installer offers over a hundred features.
 Here’s a list of some of its major features for users and developers.

 What features does Installer offer?